Our Story

 About Sarah

-Clay continues to inspires Sarah as she appreciates the imperfections, the wobbles, the wonkiness inherent to this material...all working to create beautiful handmade products that remind you of the people who spent their time creating it for you to enjoy.
+Clay continues to inspires Sarah as she appreciates the imperfections, the wobbles, and the wonkiness inherent to this material...all working to create beautiful handmade products that remind you of the people who spent their time creating it for you to enjoy.

 About Notary